grscheller/dotfiles/root/README.md

 # System Configuration Files

-This directory contains system configureation files which I used to MANUALLY install on my Systemd/Wayland based Linux systems.
+This directory contains system configureation files for my Arch Linux systemd/wayland/sway based desktop workstations.

-Paths are realtive to the `/` directory.
+Paths are all realtive to the `/` directory.

-Eventually, due to making too many errors, I wrote an installation script `systemfilesInstall`.
+I originally installed these files by hand.
+Eventually, due to making too many errors, I wrote an installation script called `systemfilesInstall`.
 From the base of the dotfiles repository, run

 ```
     sudo ./systemfilesInstall